Chocolates for Kids – Benefits, Side Effects and Fun Facts

 - Certain flavonoids are present within the cocoa powder used for chocolate production itself.
 Apart from improving the properties of preventing inflammation, increasing antioxidants and improving the clotting properties in the blood, insulin sensitivity gets a boost as well, reducing the chances of being diabetic in the future.

-- Milk chocolates and dark chocolates, when combined effectively, provide the appropriate balance of flavonoids from the latter and a reduced caffeine consumption from the former.
+- Milk chocolates and dark chocolates, when combined effectively, provide the appropriate balance of flavonoids from the latter and reduced caffeine consumption from the former.

 - The flavonoids present in the cocoa powder used in chocolates are similar to those found in red wines and certain fruits.
-As doctors suggest that a glass of red wine is good for your heart, a similar proposition can be presented for your kids in regards to chocolate.
+As doctors suggest that a glass of red wine is good for your heart, a similar proposition can be presented for your kids in regard to chocolate.

 - If your child suffers from skin-related issues or does not have healthy skin, eating chocolate could help restore the healthy skin back, without inducing any acne.